AMS P a n or

 Efficiently crowdsourcing PanorAMS-clean annotations for evaluation

-To evaluate the quality of our automatically generated bounding boxes, we crowdsource ground-truth annotations for a subset of the images contained in PanorAMS-noisy.
+The user interface of our labeling tool for crowd-sourcing accurate bounding box annotations To evaluate the quality of our automatically generated bounding boxes, we crowdsource ground-truth annotations for a subset of the images contained in PanorAMS-noisy.
 For this, we implement an efficient crowdsourcing protocol using the generated boxes as a starting point.
 In the interest of minimizing the required annotation time, the user interface of our crowdsourcing tool is built such that the necessary mouse and eye movements are kept to a minimum.
 Our crowdsourcing protocol is subdivided into three tasks in order to avoid task-switching, which is well-known to increase response time and decrease accuracy.
 We introduce the concept of linked bounding boxes that is specific to objects split across the left and right side of 360° images, whereby two bounding boxes are labeled as belonging to the same object.
 The image depicts two active linked boxes, ready to be broken up (by clicking the linkage button below the left active box), corrected (by dragging the middle point and borders of the active box) or deleted (by clicking the red X mark button) as need be.
 The linkage icon in the middle of the screen informs the user that there are two active linked boxes.
 The boxes can be verified by clicking the green check mark button.
 The orange color is specific for the playground class.